 As I gaze out across the moonlit lake from my balcony, the stars shimmer in a clear night’s sky, their mirror images reflected in the water.
 It’s my first night in an idyllic log cabin in the Cotswolds.
 Below me, a rowboat is moored by our private jetty.
 There’s not another building in sight.
 Not a soul stirs.
 The only sounds are the occasional bird call and the wind gently caressing the leaves of the trees.
 I’m staying in one of eight lodges with hot tubs discreetly dotted around a large lake on a 130-acre private nature reserve in the Cotswolds with Log House Holidays.

-Luxury lodges with hot tubs in the Cotswolds
+Luxury log cabins with hot tubs in the Cotswolds

 Earlier that day, I’d headed off in my car, with far too much luggage, along the motorway and through the English countryside, passing green fields and villages bathed glorious sunshine.
 As my destination drew nearer, the roads got narrower.
 And narrower still until they’re just a single track with very occasional passing places.
 “Crikey!
 I hope nothing comes the other way.”
 I thought “I’d hate to have to reverse very far along here.”
 But I don’t see another car along the lane leading to the log cabins all week.